 Antarctica cruises can be separated into three categories based on where they operate.
 They are also distinguished by the length of the itinerary.

 By far the most popular and affordable Antarctica cruises are trips to the Antarctic Peninsula.
 Beginning and ending in Ushuaia, Argentina, routes are fairly standard, crossing the Drake Passage, spending several days along the Antarctic Peninsula’s western shore, then returning via the Drake Passage, typically over 10-14 days.
 Many of these classic routes include a stop at the South Shetland Islands, and longer routes may include Elephant Island or aim to reach as far south as the Polar Circle.

 Classic Antarctica cruise routes range from 10-14 days & cross the Drake Passage.

 Antarctic Peninsula, South Georgia & Falkland Islands

-For those with more time, we recommend adding South Georgia and the Falkland Islands, which extends trips to an average of 20 days, but adds in the good chance of seeing King penguins, which you cannot see on a standard Peninsula cruise.
-These routes sail the Southern Ocean northeast to the Falkland Islands, a destination famed for its penguins (5 of the world’s 17 species summer here), birdlife and human history at the Stanley settlement.
+For those with more time, we recommend adding South Georgia and the Falkland Islands, which extends trips to an average of 20 days, but adds in the good chance of seeing king penguins, which you cannot see on a standard Peninsula cruise.
+These South Georgia cruises sail the Southern Ocean northeast to the Falkland Islands, a destination famed for its penguins (5 of the world’s 17 species summer here), birdlife and human history at the Stanley settlement.
 Then your route heads southeast to South Georgia, the site of explorer Shackleton’s grave and an astounding amount of penguins (read more about South Georgia Island wildlife), west to the Antarctic Peninsula, and then completes the loop north through the South Shetland Islands back to Ushuaia.

 Beyond the Antarctica Peninsula